I Regard All Who Learn as My Students

 So the person’s inner eye gets opened, just as he longed for, and what’s more, he gains the ability to project energy, along with other, lesser powers.
 He’s delighted by all of this and thinks that he has finally achieved what he has been practicing for.
 But the truth is, none of it has resulted from his efforts practicing.
 And nor has his inner eye actually been opened, even if it seems that he can see into people’s bodies and discover what ails them.
 Rather, it’s that the animal is manipulating his brain.
 What the animal does is to convey what it sees with its own eyes to the person’s brain, which leads him to believe that his inner eye has opened.
 And he’s sure to try to project energy.
 But what happens is that when he extends his hand to send out energy, the animal extends a paw out from behind his body; or perhaps, in some cases, it’s a snake that has attached to the person, which sticks out its forked tongue from its little reptilian head toward the person’s ailment or tumor, and licks at it.
 Many cases of entity attachment fall into this category, where it’s something the person brings upon himself.

 So, as a result of his longing for worldly things, the person now has extrasensory powers, can do healings, and see with his inner eye, all to his great delight.
 The animal might see that he yearns for money and fulfill his wish.
 It’s incredibly easy to manipulate the minds of ordinary people.
 And so the animal might direct droves of people to come see the person for energy healing.
 Goodness, he’ll be giving treatments there while the animal is off directing the media to give him publicity.
 It can make ordinary people do things like that.
 And if those who come to him for treatments don’t pay him enough, the animal can make them have a headache or do whatever it takes to coax more money out of them.
-So status and wealth would both come to him; not only would he get a windfall, but also a dose of fame as some kind of master.
+So status and wealth both come to him; not only does he get a windfall, but also a dose of fame as some kind of master.
 The people this applies to aren’t typically attentive to their character, and make outlandish claims, as if they were second only to God.
-He might even say that he’s the Chosen One or the next Buddha.
-This reflects the fact that he never went through the process of earnestly working on his character, and that his practice is motivated by a longing for psychic powers.
-And so he ends up with an animal spirit affixed to his body.
+They might go so far as to say they’re the Queen Mother of Heaven or Jade Emperor in the flesh, or even a Buddha.
+They never went through the process of earnestly working on their character, and so they want to get psychic powers with their practice.
+And this is how they end up with an animal spirit on them.

 Some of you might be thinking that it’s not a big issue, given all the prestige and income that would come from it.
 And no small number of people are thinking that way.
 But I can tell you that the animal has its own agenda, and it won’t give you something for nothing.
 The way the universe works is that everything comes at a cost.
 Something is in it for the animal, as I just touched on, which is a chance to obtain the limited bit of essence that your body has.
 This can then be used to develop a human form; they seek to take the essence of people’s bodies.
 But your body has just that limited bit of essence, and your spiritual progress is dependent upon it.
 If you let an animal take it away you might as well forget about practicing, for you wouldn’t have what it takes; the material needed simply wouldn’t be there.
 Progress just wouldn’t be possible.
 Now, some people might dismiss this concern since they’re not interested in spiritual practice to begin with and just have their sights set on money.
 But I think you’ll want to reconsider it after I explain a few things.
 Here’s why.
 Your limbs might be lame after the animal leaves your body, even if it doesn’t stay on you long.
 And that could be a lifelong condition, since it might have taken too much of your essence.
 Worse yet, if it leaves your body later than this, you could become a vegetable and be bedridden for the rest of your life, hanging by a thread.
 So even if you did get rich or famous, could you enjoy it?
 It’s a frightening prospect.